Seminar Frequently Asked Questions

-The CAPs are experts at Tales of the Cocktail seminar execution.
+The CAP Leaders are experts at Tales of the Cocktail seminar execution.
 While we strive to offer the best educational seminars in the world, there are some limitations to what can be efficiently and safely done at our host hotels.
 The CAP Leadership Team will do their best to work with you on alternatives, but there may be some seminars that are not 100% feasible.

 What is the role of the sponsor in a seminar?

 Sponsors are woven into the content of the seminar where the primary focus is the educational component.
 A seminar is not the place for a brand presentation.
 Sponsor spirits are also incorporated through the cocktails and/or tastings.
-We encourage the sponsor brands to work closely with the moderators ahead of time to ensure all parties are satisfied with the seminar.
+We encourage the sponsor brands to work closely with the Moderators ahead of time to ensure all parties are satisfied with the seminar.

 Do I have to have a sponsor confirmed before I submit my seminar?

 No, you don't have to have a sponsor confirmed before you submit your seminar.
 If you have a brand that you are interested in working with but don't have a relationship you can list them as a suggested sponsor.
 If you have a sponsor already confirmed go ahead and list them.
 Once the seminars are confirmed we will work with you in finding a sponsor if you need one.